 - Read through the listings for each semester to find a good fit

 - CLICK HERE to download the Internship Application

 - Complete and submit the application via email or mail* and include:

-- The Intern Coordinator will contact potential interns to arrange an interview.
+- Intern coordinator will contact potential interns to schedule an interview

-- After successfully completing the interview with the Intern Coordinator you may be contacted by a potential mentor/supervisor for a second interview.
+- After successfully completing the interview with the intern coordinator you may be contacted by the potential mentor/supervisor for a second interview

 *Mail the application several days in advance of the deadline—late applications will not be considered.

 Use the online form below or call 801.581.5168